lifeomic/sparkflow/README.md

 #### Optimization Configuration

-As of Sparkflow version 0.2.1, Tensorflow optimization configuration options can be added to SparkAsyncDL for more control over the optimizer.
+As of SparkFlow version 0.2.1, TensorFlow optimization configuration options can be added to SparkAsyncDL for more control over the optimizer.
 While the user can supply the configuration json directly, there are a few provided utility functions that include the parameters necessary.
 An example is provided below.